guangf1/Connect4/docs/status.md

 ![1740132207454](https://github.com/user-attachments/assets/a1b1b75c-f90c-4513-90b1-64316c24ca19)

 The image above shows the gameplay viewed in real time after rendering with pygame.
 By observing this, we realize that the trained AI will in most cases prevent the opponent from winning, or make the right move when it is about to win.
-In other cases, the trained AI tends to land on top of its own pieces.
+In other cases, the trained AI tends to land on top of its own tiles.
 We believe this is due to insufficiently rich reward mechanisms.
 Simple +1 for winning and -1 for losing may not be able to handle the strategy in the middle of the game.

 ## Remaining Goals and Challenges
-🟥

-🟦

-🟩
+🟥**Change Reward System**
+Implement more complex reward system. +1 for a win, -1 for a loss, and 0 for a draw game does not reflect the game plan during the game and cannot be trained effectively if the opponent is too strong or too weak.
+We may increase the reward for winning to +10 and the penalty for losing to -10.
+During the game, we may also add bonuses such as +3 for preventing opponent from winning, +3 for connecting three tiles in a line, and so on.
+By adding a more rewarding situations, it is possible to reflect the step quality during the game, rather than just changing the score at the end of a game

+🟦**Adjust Hyperparameters**
+For now, we are using the default hyperparameters except for learning rate.
+There is a high probability that the default hyperparameters are not optimal for training, and we will optimize the hyperparameters through more experiments

+🟩**Change Training Policy**
+We are using only Mlp policy to train our models, because using Cnn requires us to modify the input format.
+Cnn seems to be a better policy for connect four AI, since the board is a 6x7 array and Cnn can detect spatial information, which is perfect for 2D array

+🟪**Change Board Size & Game Rule**
+If we can already train the model to an excellent level in a 6x7 Connect4 game, we can scale the game up.
+Possibly, we could change the 6x7 board to an 8x9 board and change the winning rule to five tiles in a line.
+Our moon shot goal for this project is to reach the level of the AlphaFour AI in the environment while broadening the rules of the game.

 ## Resources Used